 The Forestry Ordinance 1936-1951 provides for the issue of permits and licences to cut timber.
-Present policy calls for the orderly development of the timber industry on sound forestry principles to ensure no waste of the resources and no over-exploitation; the grant of emergency timber permits for limited quantities to assist in providing timber for Territory requirements; the disposal by public tender of timber areas designated by forest officials of the Territory; and the development of the pine stand in the Bulolo Valley by Commonwealth-New Guinea Timbers Ltd. Timber growing on native lands cannot be acquired by private purchasers direct from the natives but must be obtained through the Administration.
+Present policy calls for the orderly development of the timber industry on sound forestry principles to ensure no waste of the resources and no over-exploitation; the grant of emergency timber permits for limited quantities to assist in providing timber for Territory requirements; the disposal by public tender of timber areas designated by forest officials of the Territory; and the development of the pine stand in the Bulolo Valley by Commonwealth-New Guinea Timbers Ltd. Timber growing on native lands cannot be acquired by private purchasers direct from the natives, but must be obtained through the Administration.
 Royalty is payable on all forest produce taken under permit or licence.
 Re-afforestation of areas dedicated for forestry in perpetuity is carried out by the Administration.

-At 30th June, 1959, 21 permits and six licences were current, the total area of forest involved being 169,171 acres and 25,689 acres respectively.
-Twenty-nine sawmills and also some benches on private property were operating.
+At 30th June, 1960, 32 permits and four licences were current, the total area of forest involved being 300,232 acres and 3,703 acres respectively.

-- 3. Fisheries.-The wealth of the waters of the Territory has been little exploited, but as the result of surveys and the development of the Administration fisheries service, action is being taken to promote increased use of the resources.
+3. Fisheries.-The wealth of the waters of the Territory has been little exploited, but as the result of surveys and the development of the Administration fisheries service, action is being taken to promote increased use of the resources.
 Fish are caught at many places along the coast to supply the small local demand of the natives and of Europeans.
-Trochus shell to the value of £59,128 and green snail shell to the value of £8,431 were exported during 1958-59. - 4.
-Mining.-The production of gold and associated silver is the most important mining activity in New Guinea.
+Trochus shell to the value of £59,598 and green snail shell to the value of £11,961 were exported during 1959-60.

+4. Mining.-The production of gold and associated silver is the most important mining activity in New Guinea.
 Gold has been discovered on the Waria, the Ramu, the Francisco, and the Markham Rivers, and in tributaries of the Sepik River.
 Rich gold deposits were first discovered in the Morobe District in 1926.
 The field is situated about 80 miles (40 by air) inland from Lae, the nearest coastal port.
 Communication is established with the coast by regular air service and by road transport.
-Silver is found, usually associated with the gold in these deposits.
+Silver is found usually associated with the gold in these deposits.
 Osmiridium is reported to have been found on the upper tributaries of the Ramu, and platinum on the Kabenau River.
 Copper has been discovered in the form of chalcopyrite and malachite in the Baining District.
 Iron ore occurs as magnetite and haematite in the Baining District.
 Sulphur occurs in several localities in the volcanic regions of the Territory.
 Brown coal has been found on the mainland in the vicinity of Astrolabe Bay, and in the southern portion of New Ireland.
 The commercial production of minerals other than gold and silver has not been undertaken.